Local Market Report

 * * *

 1. The market index represents the months supply of resale homes and measures the ratio of home buyers to home sellers.
-Below 1.5 is a hot sellers' market; 1.5 to 3.0 is a (normal) sellers' market; 3.0 to 5.0 is a neutral market; above 5.0 is a buyers' market.
+Below 1.5 is a hot sellers' market; 1.5 to 3.0 is a normal sellers' market; 3.0 to 5.0 is a neutral market; above 5.0 is a buyers' market.

-(2) Northern Virginia: Alexandria, Arlington County, and Fairfax County (including Fairfax City and Falls Church City).
+2. Northern Virginia: Alexandria, Arlington County, and Fairfax County (including Fairfax City and Falls Church City).

 Your Friend in Real Estate, LLC